See all > Living & wellness

 Treatment for IBS

 While what causes IBS is unclear, many different things can trigger it.
 Certain foods can be a culprit, as can stress, illnesses or parasites such as those that cause travellers’ diarrhea.
 Because there are many different factors that can bring it on, individualized treatment for irritable bowel syndrome works best.
+Many Naturopathic Doctors recommend a food sensitivity test to try to pinpoint the cause of your symptoms.

 Certain medications such as laxatives or anti-diarrheals can work, while other patients find some relief through stress management techniques.
 The most common way to manage IBS, however, is through diet, and many find that incorporating a soluble fiber supplement (such as psyllium) can help.